Southcentral Growers Conference

 Her presentation will discuss the systems she uses and lessons learned over 25 years of incorporating chickens, ducks and pigs into her small-scale homestead farm.

-Joining us virtually this year is Dan Brisebois, one of the co-founders of Tournesol Farm in Les Cèdres, Québéc.
+Joining us virtually this year is Dan Brisbois, one of the co-founders of Tournesol Farm in Les Cèdres, Québéc.
 He’s been growing vegetables and seeds commercially for over 20 years.

 Dan has always been interested in planning and managing farms more efficiently and effectively while maintaining the quality of life and joy we all want from farming.